hugdora/Docker-Workshop/use-bind-mounts.md

 Using sqlite database at /etc/todos/todo.db
 Listening on port 3000
 ```
-> 👉 When you're done watching the logs, press Ctrl + C to exit.
+> 👉 Press Ctrl + C to exit when completed watching the logs.

 ## 🔄 Live Update Example
 Open file: